0xPolygon/polygon-docs/docs/cdk/how-to/agglayer/integrate.md

 - `AggLayerTxTimeout` is the interval a transaction is mined on the AggLayer.
 - `AggLayerURL` is the url of the agglayer service.
 Supplied by Polygon.
 - `SequencerPrivateKey` is the private key of the trusted sequencer.
 Only a CDK trusted sequencer can interact with the AggLayer.
 - `SenderAddress` is the address specified by the aggregator when it creates a proof.
 Supplied by Polygon.
-Supplied by Polygon.

 You now have a fully integrated AggLayer in your Polygon CDK stack.